ericliu0000/ericliu0000/README.md

-## Hi!
+## Hello!

-### About me
 I'm Eric, a:
-- high schooler programming as a hobby
+- high schooler interested in computer programming
-- member of a community FRC team
+- member of a community *FIRST* Robotics Competition team

 ### Projects
-There's a few repos I have listed on my profile; they're mostly just random projects.
+There's a few repos I have listed on my profile.
 Some of them are for school, and some of them are for robotics.
 Thank you for visiting!